indygreg/PyOxidizer/docs/comparisons.rst

 Since Nuitka is effectively a new Python interpreter, there are risks to running Python in this environment.
 Some code has dependencies on CPython behaviors.
-There may be subtle bugs are lacking features from Nuitka.
+There may be subtle bugs or lacking features from Nuitka.
 However, Nuitka supposedly supports every Python construct, so many applications should *just work*.